 Education and training standard setting

-Our MRCPCH (membership exam) questions go through various quality controls from the very moment they are ‘pulled’ for use in upcoming exams right up to the end when they are graded following an exam.
+Our MRCPCH (membership exam) questions go through various quality controls from the start when they are selected for use in upcoming exams, right up to the end when they are graded following an exam.
 Here is information on how we ensure our exams are scored fairly and consistently.

-The standard for all MRCPCH theory exams is set using an absolute criterion; as opposed to a norm-reference approach, there is no number or percentage of candidate predetermined to pass or fail.
+The standard for all MRCPCH theory exams is set using an absolute criterion rather than a norm-referenced approach; there is no number or percentage of candidates predetermined to pass or fail.

-Hypothetically speaking, using a criterion-referenced approach all candidates could pass the exam or fail the exam.
-As a result of the standard setting process, the pass mark and pass rate may vary for each diet, however the difficulty is considered when setting the pass mark.
+Hypothetically, using a criterion-referenced approach means all candidates could pass the exam or fail the exam.
+As a result of the standard-setting process, the pass mark and pass rate may vary for each diet; however, the difficulty is considered when setting the pass mark.

 Prior to grading the exam, judges are asked to conceptualise the notion of the 'borderline candidate'.
 The borderline candidate is a fictitious person who has a 50% chance of passing the exam.
 Once this has been established, the judges are asked to independently grade each item of the exam and rate out of 100 borderline candidates the percentage of how many will answer the question correctly.
 Once completed these rating are compiled and prepared for a panel discussion.